-- educating the caregiver about the disease;
+- Educating the caregiver about the disease

-- providing the patient with a stable and calm environment;
+- Providing the patient with a stable and calm environment

-- promoting normal sleep patterns.
+- Promoting normal sleep patterns

 Medications may be necessary for sleep and for the not uncommon symptoms of uncontrollable agitation, violence, or hallucinations.

-© Copyright 1995-2013 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 3/5/2013...#6437
+This document was last reviewed on: 5/1/2017...#6437